zcq0314/semantic-AT/README.md

 # SADAT: Semantic-Aware Dual-Granularity Adversarial Training

-This repository provides the official implementation of **SADAT**, a Semantic-Aware Dual-Granularity Adversarial Training framework proposed for improving the adversarial robustness of Chinese NLP models.
+This repository provides the official implementation of **SADAT**, a Semantic-Aware Dual-Granularity Adversarial Training framework proposed for improving the adversarial robustness of NLP models.

 ## Directory Structure